sipeed/MaixPy/docs/doc/en/vision/maixhub_train.md

 title: Train Online with MaixHub
 ---

 This guide uses an apple detector as an example.
-You will collect pictures, draw boxes, and train on MaixHub without installing training tools on your computer.
+You will collect pictures, annotate them, and train on MaixHub without installing training tools on your computer.

 Before starting, prepare your board, MaixVision, and a MaixHub account.
 Connect the board to the internet.